Guide To Sword Manufacturers - An Honest Run Down Jul 13, 2014 6:28:15 GMT

 Good Fit & Finish - for the money, Windlass produce swords that represent good value and a fit and finish better than their price might suggest.

 Historically Appropriate Manufacture - by and large Windlass swords are produced and assembled in a way that is consistent with the historical swords they represent.
-For instance Western European swords tend to have a peened, or burnished tang (for more information on sword construction see sword-site.com/thread/103/functional-sword-nonsense-answers )
+For instance Western European swords tend to have a peened, or burnished tang (for more information on sword construction see What to Look For in a Functional Sword )

 Sharpness - due to Indian law Windlass cannot ship swords sharp.
 What they do instead is ship swords that have a butter knife sharp edge on them.
 It does not take long to sharpen Windlass Swords though, even with only hand tools like a file and whetstone.

 Contrary to what some forums claim a 'butter knife sharp' sword that is subsequently sharpened is not anachronistic, nor is it 'historically inaccurate' edge geometry.